 Before light signals, drivers used hand motions and gestures to indicate their movements, much like you would while riding a bike today.
 The first signaling lights in 1907 were shaped like hands because drivers were so used to reading hand signals.

 We’ve come a long way since then.

 So what is it you’re trying to say?
-We’ll break down some of the most important road codes that you should know, so that you understand and do them yourself while driving.
+We’ll break down some of the most important road codes (or truck driver signals) that you should know, so that you understand and do them yourself while driving.

 “I am going to turn.”

 - Signal your blinker early— as in well before you turn.
 Turn signals were created to communicate intention, or future actions.
 If you wait to turn on the turn signal until you are actually turning, drivers behind you may not have enough warning to slow down or stop.